|

 Swinton, of course, was Jarman's muse and actress in such films as Caravaggio and

 The Last of England.
-UK films buffs will get a chance to see Fabulous! for
+UK films buffs can see Fabulous! for

-for a host of Yankee faves such as John Waters (Hairspray), Todd Haynes (Far From Heaven)
+for a host of American film faves such as John Waters (Hairspray), Todd Haynes (Far From Heaven)

 and Don Roos (Happy Endings), and for milestone movies such as Boys Don't Cry